 - What exactly is a dram shop case?

 What Exactly is a Dram Shop Case?

-Under Texas law, if a licensed provider of alcohol over-serves a patron once they have become obviously intoxicated, or a danger to them self or those around them, and an accident results where the injuries are decided to be proximately caused by the over-service of alcohol, you have a dram shop case.
+Under Texas law, if a licensed provider of alcohol over-serves a patron once they have become obviously intoxicated and a danger to them self or others, and an accident results where the injuries are decided to be proximately caused by the over-service of alcohol, you have a dram shop claim against the provider.

 To say it another way, if a bar knowingly serves additional alcohol to a patron that they knew or should've known was drunk, and that person hurts them self or someone else, the Texas legislature has decided that the bar should be held responsible for their negligence.

 While each case has unique aspects, the vast majority of dram shop cases fall into a handful of categories.
 We'll explore these more in depth in the following article, but this gives you an idea of the different scenarios Texas law addresses concerning the over-service of alcohol.
 Grossman Law Offices sees a lot of the following kinds of cases: